bixb922/umidiparser/README.md

 * reuse_event_object=False

-With the default value of False, for each step of the iteration a new MidiEvent is returned, this is, if you do:
+With the default value of False, for each step of the iteration a new MidiEvent is returned.
+If you do:

             for event in MidiFile("example.mid"):
                 ... process each event ...

-then in each iteration of the loop you get a new MidiEvent object.
+then each iteration of the loop will yield a new MidiEvent object.
 This is the normal and expected behavior for Python iterators.

 However, if you if you have little RAM or need higher processing speed use: